แก้ไข

 [AS alias]

-For more detailed information, refer to the Project nested or repeated data section of the Query Parquet nested types article.
+For more information, see the Project nested or repeated data section of the Query Parquet nested types article.

 Access elements from nested columns